What is an LLC?

 If your business operates in other states, you will need to also file separate forms to terminate your right to conduct business in each of the states.
 You will continue to be liable for annual report fees and minimum business taxes otherwise.

-Standard processing times can vary depending on how many applications and papers the Division of Corporations received at any given time.
+Standard processing times can vary depending on how many applications and papers the Division of Corporations receives at any given time.
 Estimated times can vary anywhere from several weeks to months.

-There are expedited handling services that NYS department of state’s Division of corporations provides.
+There are expedited handling services that the NYS Department of State’s Division of Corporations provides.
 The options are listed below:

 If you have any additional questions, contact your business attorney for more information.